-Savvy business owners use email marketing to do more than shill product.
-To build upon initial in-store interactions with their customers, they create and/or share helpful, interesting content in their holiday marketing.
+Savvy business owners use email marketing to do much more than just promote your product.
+To build upon initial in-store interactions with their customers, they create and share helpful, interesting content in their holiday marketing.
 If you sell gourmet food items, for example, write a short post about a recent health study involving nutrition.
-Or link to several recipes that would pair well with items you sell.
+Or link to recipes that utilize items you sell.

 7. Exceed expectations.

-The holidays are usually filled with stressful moments.
-Family gatherings, holiday travel, overwhelming crowds, lost packages.
-Each situation is seemingly more nerve-wracking than the last.
-Business owners can solidify long-lasting relationships with customers by exceeding expectations during the holidays.
+The holidays are usually filled with stressful moments: family gatherings, holiday travel, overwhelming crowds, even lost packages.
+Each situation feels more nerve-wracking than the last.
+You can solidify long-lasting relationships with customers by exceeding expectations during the holidays.
 Consider mailing packages with 3-5 day shipping to customers who chose 5-7 day shipping.
-Use Promos to send high value, real-time promotions via email, text, or social media to VIP customers and those you hope to reel in for subsequent visits.
-(You can track success in real-time and tweak future promotions accordingly if redemption rates are lower than you’d like.)
+Use Promos to send high-value, real-time promotions via email, text, or social media to VIP customers and those you hope to reel in for subsequent visits.
+(You can track success in real time and tweak future promotions accordingly if redemption rates are lower than you’d like.)
 Or add a small free gift to every purchase.
 The small price you’ll pay for these gestures will be repaid in full—and then some—in customer loyalty for weeks, months, and years to come.

 Yes, the holidays are the busiest time of year for you and your business.
 But it’s also probably the most profitable time.
 If you can implement even a few of these simple tips, you might just see an uptick in your returning customers when the holiday season comes to a close.[image: Nantucket Holiday Stroll – Nantucket by Massachusetts office of Travel & Tourism on flickr]